sailpoint-oss/developer.sailpoint.com/docs/tools/cli/connectors.md

 sail conn tags update -c [connectorID | connectorAlias] -n [tagName] -v [version]
 ```

-You can test the connector in IDN by selecting the connector instance with the `development` tag.
+You can test the connector in ISC by selecting the connector instance with the `development` tag.
 The CLI will use the version you point to with the update command.

 To see a connector's tags and the versions they point to, run this command: